t3dium/unattended-upgrades/README.md

 # Todo

 - [ ] Check if user is online, if so ask before upgrading.
 - [x] Adding support for snaps, flatpaks, pip, and other package managers.
+(Optional)
+- [x] Schedule system cleanups and docker prunes (Optional)

 Currently Supported Package Managers  |
 -------------------|